Kōkako (Tainui)

-Kōkako was a Maori rangatira (chieftain) of the Tainui tribal confederation in the Waikato region of New Zealand.
+Kōkako was a Māori rangatira (chieftain) of the Tainui tribal confederation in the Waikato region of New Zealand.
 He probably lived in the late sixteenth century.

 Life

 Kōkako was the son of Manu-Tongātea of Ngāti Ruanui and Mātaatua descent from Marokopa, south of Kāwhia.
 According to Pei Te Hurinui Jones, his mother was Wawara from the Lake Rotoiti region, whom his father married during a military campaign into the Bay of Plenty region.
 According to this version, he was named after the Kōkako birds which the war-party ate during their march.

 In a version told to Bruce Biggs by Elsie Turnbull, Manu-Tongātea is instead a man of Maungatautari, who committed adultery with a lady of Marokopa and left behind a kōkako-feather cloak after which Kōkako is named.

 Invasion of Āwhitu

 After spending some time in Marokopa, Kōkako led a raiding party down the Waikato River and into Manukau Harbour, where they seized the Āwhitu Peninsula.
 This brought them into conflict with the famous warrior, Tūheitia.
 After some fighting, Kōkako withdrew to Kāwhia.